arttatum/PaymentGateway/README.md

 The core of the system is expressed in infrastructure ignorant terms.

-Requests are routed to Lambdas through various means (SQS, ALB, API Gateway). must insulate the inner
+Requests are routed to Lambdas through various means (SQS, ALB, API Gateway).

 ## Layers